leftlogic/ffconf/src/articles/2024-speaker-announcement-4.md

 ## 🤔 What's next?

-Announcing next: _A talk about burnout, purpose and making meaning._
+Announcing next: _A talk about critical thinking._

 ## 💞 Support and sponsor ffconf